Duolingo: Duolingo's characters

 Duolingo has brand characters that are used for engagement and creating storylines.
-The main characters include Duo Keyshauna Renee Lingo, commonly known as Duo or Duo the Owl, the company's green owl mascot.
+The main character is Duo Keyshauna Renee Lingo, commonly known as Duo or Duo the Owl, the company's green owl mascot.
 On February 11, 2025, Duolingo announced, as part of a publicity stunt, that Duo had died, after being hit by a Tesla Cybertruck.
 Later, Duolingo put up a website where the users of the app would have to work together to obtain 50 Billion in-app experience to resurrect Duo.
 After the goal was reached, Duolingo then posted a video on their social medias of Duo's resurrection.
 The company also stated the character's birth date as 1000BC, and his full name as Duo Keyshauna Renee Lingo.
-Duo served as the motivational face of the app, encouraging users to complete their lessons and maintain their learning streaks.
-Duo has become a well-known internet character, often depicted humorously as aggressively reminding users to not miss their streaks.
-Over time, Duo has gained a significant reputation in memes for being persistent—even threatening—about keeping users on track with their lessons.
 According to Duolingo Brand Guidelines, "Duo is a boy" and communicates through text only.
+Besides Duo, Duolingo's brand characters include Zari, Bea, Lily, Lucy, Lin, Oscar, Eddy, Junior, Vikram, and Falstaff.
+(Note: Attributed to multiple sources:)

 In popular culture

 Due to the app's frequent reminder notifications, Duolingo's mascot, a green cartoon owl named Duo, has been the subject of Internet memes antagonizing him, with the character often depicted stalking or threatening users if they do not continue using the app.

 Duolingo has leaned into its online reputation and has adjusted its social media and marketing strategies accordingly.
 Acknowledging the meme, Duolingo released a video on April Fools' Day 2019, depicting a facetious new feature called "Duolingo Push".
 In the video, users of "Duolingo Push" are reminded to use the app by Duo himself (depicted by a person wearing a Duolingo mascot costume), who stares at and follows them until they comply.
 It was also acknowledged during Duolingo's 2022 April Fools' Day video, "Lawyer Fights Duolingo Owl for $2,700,000", where a fictitious law firm fights for those that have been harmed by Duolingo's owl mascot.
 This was further referenced by the company in its 2024 April Fools' Day skit "Duo on Ice", in which the owl, in a mix of Spanish and English, admitted to having an appetite for human flesh, and if the user failed to continue their streak, they would "eat their head like a praying mantis."

 In November 2019, Saturday Night Live parodied Duolingo in a sketch where adults learned to communicate with children by using a fictitious course called "Duolingo for Talking to Children".

+In 2024, Duolingo partnered with Webtoon to create a webcomic called Duo Unleashed based on the app's characters on Webtoon's website.
+In 2026, a second series titled Duo Leveling was released.